ljcamp/GlobalPhishAware/README.md

 # DCNLabStudy
 This a website for running an MTurk study examining real-world decision making in relationship to potential website manipulations.

+ The current goals are:
+ replace the survey buttons with card sorting; display the results in a visualization based on the current data as a function of demographics and expertise, etc. That is, identify what variable would have to change to improve phishing score: expertise,  risk perception, risk posture automate the addition of a site

+ An example is currently running at https://global.cognitivesecurity.net/

 ## Specifiying Testing Type and login type
 You can use the query string identifier 'tt' (Testing Type) and